cocode32/watgbridge/README.md

 - Run `go build`
 - Copy `sample_config.yaml` to `config.yaml` and fill the values, there are comments to help you.
 - Execute the binary by running `./watgbridge`
-- On first run, it will show QR code for logging into WhatsApp that can by scanned by the WhatsApp app in `Linked devices`
+- On first run, it will show QR code for logging into WhatsApp that can be~~~~ scanned by the WhatsApp app in `Linked devices`
 - It is recommended to restart the bot after every few hours becuase WhatsApp likes to disconnect a lot.
 So a sample Systemd service file has been provided (`watgbridge.service.sample`).
 Edit the `User` and `ExecStart` according to your setup:
     - If you do not have local bot API server, remove `tgbotapi.service` from the `After` key in `Unit` section.
     - This service file will restart the bot every 24 hours